The Norman Conquest of the North 1067-1080

 Liulf of Lumley, a Northumbrian noble, is murdered by officers of the Bishop of Durham.
 Liulf, a confidant of the Bishop, had aroused much jealousy among the bishop’s men.
 Bishop Walcher agrees to meet Liulf’s family at Gateshead to make peace.

 May 13, 1080 – Bishop murdered at Gateshead

 Arriving in Gateshead, the Bishop’s peace-making words are drowned out by the mob who shout “slay ye the bishop”.
 Walcher takes refuge in Gateshead church but it is set alight.
 He is butchered as he tries to escape.
 The mob then attacks the Norman castle at Durham but the siege is abandoned after a four day onslaught.

 1080 – Bishop of Bayeaux attacks the North

 William sends north an army led by his brother Odo, the Bishop of Bayeux, who destroys much land north of the Tees and steals valuable items from Durham monastery.
 William appoints a Norman, Aubrey De Coucy (Alberic) as Earl of Northumbria but he will approve ineffective.

 Sep 1080 – Newcastle founded

-Robert Curthose, eldest son of William, has built a “New Castle” on the Tyne.
-It is built out of wood and will ultimately give its name to Newcastle-upon-Tyne.
+Robert Curthose, eldest son of William the Conqueror, has built a “New Castle” on the Tyne.
+It is built out of wood and will ultimately give its name to Newcastle upon Tyne.
 The castle occupies the site of the Roman Fort of Pons Aelius and lies close to a small Anglo-Saxon monastic settlement called Monkchester.
 Little else is known about the site although an Anglo-Saxon church once stood here.
 Curthose built Newcastle’s first castle on return from a military expedition in Scotland.
 It will be rebuilt by William II later in the decade and again during the reign of Henry II, in 1172.